The Bogleheads on Investing podcasts are hosted by Rick Ferri, CFA, a long-time Boglehead® and investment advisor.

 The podcasts are sponsored by the John C. Bogle Center for Financial Literacy.
 The transcripts are a contribution from members of the Bogleheads community.

-The 2020 Bogleheads on Investing podcasts continue to find a receptive audience, as the podcast series has tallied over 472,000 downloads.
+The 2020 Bogleheads on Investing podcasts continue to find a receptive audience, as the podcast series has tallied, since its 2018 inception, over 487,000 downloads.